-A video advert seeking 100 Uyghur women for “urgent” marriage with Han Chinese has raised a storm online, with rights activists accusing Beijing of trying to racially sinicize the community.
+A video advert seeking 100 Uyghur brides for “urgent” marriage with Han Chinese has raised a storm online, with rights activists accusing Beijing of trying to racially sinicize the community.
 The ad initially appeared on the Chinese version of TikTok, Douyin, but was later deleted after immense online opposition by Uyghur people living abroad.

 In the video, the narrator can be heard thanking the government and the CCP for creating “this beautiful life.”
 China expert Darren Byler believes that the marriage campaign displays a racialized gender power dynamic.
 He points out that Uyghur women-Han men intermarriages have turned out to be a top priority for Xinjiang officials.
 Even though such intermarriages diminish ethnic differences, it does pull Uyghurs into relationships that are dominated by Han men.